CosmoKramer0/DataLinkLayerFraming-CN/README.md

 ### Prerequisites

 - Java Development Kit (JDK) installed on your machine.
-- Computer Networks (Basic idea of character stuffing on Data Link Layer)
+- Computer Networks (Basic idea of character stuffing on Data Link Layer).

 ### Running the Programs